mhamilton-pitt/mhamilton-pitt.github.io/_pages/about.md

 My research centers around pricing and market design.
 I examine how changes in the structure and mechanics of price offerings affect market outcomes, with diverse applications in online dating, e-commerce, and market design for social good.
 For more details about my work, please see my [CV](https://mhamilton-pitt.github.io/files/CV.pdf), [Google Scholar](https://scholar.google.com/citations?user=kJjuGMgAAAAJ&hl=en), and/or my [Papers](https://mhamilton-pitt.github.io/publications/).

 If this sort of work sounds interesting to you, I am always on the lookout for timely problems, strong students, and new collaborators.
 [Are you interested in working with me?
 Click here!](https://mhamilton-pitt.github.io/collaboration/).
+My email is mih140 (at) pitt (dot) edu.

 # **News**
 I am the local chair for the fifth ACM Conference on Equity and Access in Algorithms, Mechanisms, and Optimization (EAAMO) which will be hosted at the University of Pittsburgh on Nov.
 5-7.
 For more information about the conference, please visit the [EAAMO 2025 homepage](https://conference.eaamo.org/).
-Submissions due April 17th, 2025!

 # **Team**